StateX class topic

 Control The Sync

-Those three screens above are from yet another example app supplied with the Flutter Framework.
+Those three screens above are from the example app supplied with this package.
 Yes, there are twelve separate StateX objects on that one screen each loading an animal image.
 Actually its their own individual State Object Controller that's performing the asynchronous download.
 Above, is a screenshot of that controller's own initAsync() function.
 While each controller is calling its _loadImage() function, its associated StateX object will quietly wait with its indicator spinning away on the screen.
 Very nice.

 The screenshot on the right is another initAsync() function from another app altogether.
 It demonstrates there can be a number of asynchronous operations performed before an app can continue.
 This particular app involves the authentication of the user for example.
 If not already logged in a login screen will appear.
 This function is in another controller and that controller calls yet another controller to run its own initAsync().
 See how you're able to separate distinct asynchronous operations each prefixed with an await operator and returning a boolean value to the variable, init.
 It's all easy to read and all in the right location to be implemented.